flerouwu/mercury-code/README.md

 ## WIP
 This application is work-in-progress.
 No support will be provided.
 There will be bugs.
 It is highly not recommended for use.
-Code is not optimized for production, there may be performance issues and crashes.
+Code is not optimized for production, there WILL be performance issues and crashes.

 Pull Requests are currently not going to be accepted.